Healthy Homes Assessment Te Mata Hills

 Rental Property Home Assessments Te Mata Hills

-The areas of rental property that are affected with the Healthy Homes Standards in Te Mata Hills include each:
+The areas of rental property that are affected by Healthy Homes Standard.
+Healthy Homes Standard in Te Mata Hills include each:

 • Bathroom